Washington Court Records

 Money orders and cashier’s checks should be made out to the intended inmate with the inmate’s full name and DOC number written on the check or in the appropriate column of the money order.

 Depositors may use the JPay platform to send money to an inmate.
-This may be done by opening a JPay account on the platform and following the prompts.
+To do so, they typically must open a JPay account on the platform and follow the prompts.
 To open an account, the depositor must provide the inmate’s Department of Corrections number.

 For inquiries on payment options, contact JPay by calling customer support at (800) 574-JPAY (5729).
-Alternative, send a mail to:
+Alternatively, send an email to:

 JPay LLC